metalbear-co/metalbear.co/content/en/blog/ephemeral-containers/index.md

 lrwxrwxrwx    1 root     root             0 Jul 19 06:11 uts -> uts:[4026532524]
 ```

 It looks like the ephemeral container has the same `cgroup`, `ipc`, `net`, `user`, and `uts` namespaces.
-It would make sense for the mnt namespace to not be available, because filesystems for both the ephemeral and the debugged container are different.
-However, pid namespace can be accessed by creating a copy of the pod as discussed in the documentation [here](https://kubernetes.io/docs/tasks/debug/debug-application/debug-running-pod/#debugging-using-a-copy-of-the-pod).
+It would make sense for the `mnt` namespace to not be available, because filesystems for both the ephemeral and the debugged container are different.
+However, `pid` namespace can be accessed by creating a copy of the pod as discussed in the documentation [here](https://kubernetes.io/docs/tasks/debug/debug-application/debug-running-pod/#debugging-using-a-copy-of-the-pod).
 Let’s take a look at how these shared namespaces turned out to be useful for the purpose of mirroring traffic with mirrord!

 ## Case Study - mirrord 🤝 Ephemeral Containers

-In our last [blog post](https://metalbear.co/blog/mirrord-internals-hooking-libc-functions-in-rust-and-fixing-bugs/), we discussed how network operations are handled by `mirrord-layer`, how subscription requests are sent to `mirrord-agent` when `listen` is called and that `mirrord-agent` is responsible for sending back traffic to `mirrord-layer`.
+In our last [blog post](https://metalbear.co/blog/mirrord-internals-hooking-libc-functions-in-rust-and-fixing-bugs/), we discussed how network operations are handled by mirrord-layer, how subscription requests are sent to mirrord-agent when `listen` is called and that mirrord-agent is responsible for sending back traffic to mirrord-layer.
 Verbosely, mirrord-agent is shipped as a container image and runs with elevated permissions on the same node as the impersonated pod.

 This idea is similar to the one described in [KEP-277: Ephemeral Containers](https://github.com/kubernetes/enhancements/blob/master/keps/sig-node/277-ephemeral-containers/README.md#standalone-pod-in-shared-namespace-debug-pod).